 Early instar nymphs hatch in the first week of May.
-The early instar nymphs are very small.
-They will grow larger through July when they molt into the 4th instar.
-(Photograph by Lawrence Barringer, PA Dept of Agriculture, Bugwood.org.)
+The early instar nymphs are very small and will grow larger through July when they molt into the 4th instar.
+(Photo by Lawrence Barringer, PA Dept of Agriculture, Bugwood.org)

 4th instar nymphs can be found starting in June.
 They molt from the early instars and are distinctive because of their red coloration.
-(Photograph taken by Alejandro Calixto, NYSIPM.)
+(Photo by Alejandro Calixto, NYSIPM)

-SLF females prefer to lay their eggs masses on a host tree, however; they have also been seen depositing eggs on a variety of flat surfaces such as buildings, trailers, fence posts and vehicles.
+SLF females prefer to lay their eggs masses on a host tree, however, they may also deposit eggs on a variety of flat surfaces including buildings, trailers, fence posts and vehicles.
 The eggs are laid in groups of approximately 30-50 and then coated with gray wax.
-When the wax has dried it can look similarly to a splash of mud which can make them difficult to notice.
+When the wax has dried it can look similarly to a splash of mud making it difficult to notice them.
 The eggs typically hatch in the spring, usually in the first week of May.
-(Photograph by Massachusets Department of Agriculture.)
+(Photo by Massachusets Department of Agriculture)

-Here is a list of some of the host plants on which SLF has commonly been found to feed.
-Please keep in mind that this is not a complete list because they feed on over 70 plant species.
-Some plants that are at risk:
+The following is a list of some of the host plants on which SLF has commonly been found to feed.
+This is not a complete list as they feed on over 70 plant species.
+Plants at risk can include:

 Tree of heaven (Ailanthus altissima) is the primary host for SLF.
 They can be found feeding on tree of heaven at all life stages.
 More information on tree of heaven can be found here.